sarocha-b/Project_SIRE504/README.md

 Common flags:

-- `-f/ --file FILENAME` - input fastq.gz file.
+- `-f/ --file FILENAME` - input fastq.gz file and tsv file (only for seqDist command).
 - `-h/ --help` after command to see its specific usage.

 ## Command